isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1588.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+INNOCOM - BIM COLLABORATE PRO ( FORMERLY BIM 360 DESIGN ) - Autodesk Docs (10 User Pack)

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Building & Construction for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Coordination Tools and Collaboration Platform

 ### Contact Information
-Company Name:INNOCOM TECHNOLOGIES PTE LTD  <br>Web URL:https://innocomholding.com/psg-grant/  <br>Contact Hotline: 6603 5438 <br>Contact Email: sales@innocom.com.sg <br>
+$4455.00

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.